leaktk/docs/ARCHITECTURE.md

 *Relationship to other components:* LeakTK-Forwarder receives requests from LeakTK-Analyst.

-### LeakTK-GitHooks
+### LeakTK-Hooks

 **STATUS**: Internal implementation being open sourced

-**Purpose:** LeakTK-GitHooks is a set of Git hooks for preventing leaks and providing teams with management and auditing tools.
+**Purpose:** LeakTK-Hooks is a set of hooks for git (and other sources WIP) for preventing leaks and providing teams with management and auditing tools.

 Hooks:

-* pre-commit - Scan for secrets and block commits if detected.
+* git.pre-commit - Scan for secrets and block commits if detected.
-* commit-msg - Attest pre-commit usage for auditability.
+* git.commit-msg - Attest pre-commit usage for auditability.

-*Relationship to other components:* LeakTK-GitHooks interacts with the Git workflow.
+*Relationship to other components:* LeakTK-Hooks interacts with the Git workflow.

 ### LeakTK-Mitigator